-A lower dose should be considered for patients with a history of hepatic impairment.
+A lower dose should be considered for patients with a history of hepatic impairment and must be initiated only under close medical supervision.
 There is no therapeutic experience in patients with severe hepatic impairment.
 Therefore, losartan is contraindicated in patients with severe hepatic impairment.
+While, the maximum daily dose of Ramipril is 2.5 mg.